cfengine/documentation/reference/promise-types/processes.markdown

 **Description:** Regular expression matching the command/cmd field of a process

+**Note:** For historical reasons, this attribute is identical to the match performed by using the promiser, except that the regular expression is anchored.

 This expression should match the entire `COMMAND` field of the process table, not just a fragment.
 This field is usually the last field on the